lambdaclass/concrete/site/content/reference/ARCHITECTURE.md

 Done:

 - `ValidatedCore` is a named pipeline artifact (`Concrete/Pipeline.lean`); `Pipeline.coreCheck` is the only constructor
-- `ProofCore` extracts the pure, proof-eligible fragment (`Concrete/ProofCore.lean`)
+- `ProofCore` extracts the authority-free, proof-eligible fragment (`Concrete/ProofCore.lean`)
-- `Concrete/Proof.lean` defines formal evaluation semantics for a pure Core fragment and proves properties (abs, max, clamp correctness; literal evaluation; conditional reduction; arithmetic)
+- `Concrete/Proof.lean` defines formal evaluation semantics for the admitted authority-free Core fragment and proves properties over it
 - `Pipeline.monomorphize` takes `ValidatedCore` — the type system enforces that validation happened

 Still change:

 - preserve source-to-Core traceability (span tracking)
 - add export support for selected Concrete functions to Lean proof workflows
-- extend proof fragment to cover structs, enums, match, and recursive functions
+- keep the admitted operation widths and runtime-failure correspondence aligned with the canonical `PROVABLE_V1.md` contract
-- keep proof scopes staged: pure first, then effects, then runtime
+- keep proof scopes staged: authority-free functional semantics first, program-structure properties separately, then effect/runtime semantics only when explicitly modeled

 Fine for now: